 What’s needed to run ADB?

 In order to run ADB on an Android device, you need to enable Developer Options and USB Debugging.
-Once connected to the device (either remotely or via USB), fraudsters can run commands via the command line prompt or run a shell script remotely on an Android device.
-By doing so they can all sorts of valuable information and even change the behavior or apps at runtime.
+Once connected to the device (either remotely or via USB), fraudsters can run commands via the command line prompt or run a shell script remotely on an Android device in order to extract data.

 Who uses (ADB)?

-However, like with most development tools, ADB can also be misused by people acting with bad intent, and used for unintended purposes.
+However, ADB can also be misused by people acting with bad intent and used for unintended purposes.